 Make up a list of what you feel guilty for.

-If we are going to deal with your guilt than you need to understand exactly what you are dealing with.
+If you are going to deal with your guilt then you need to understand exactly what you are dealing with.

 It’s like when you walk around thinking ‘I’m so stressed’ to yourself over and over again.
 Both the generalization and repetition make you feel more anxious.